Table of Contents

 Weakness is more evident later during the day or after exercise.
 Ocular disease presents with diplopia or ptosis while pharyngeal muscle weakness presents with dysarthria and dysphagia.
 Muscles of the jaw, face, neck, trunk and respiratory muscles are affected in the generalized form of the disease.

 Respiratory muscle weakness is known as myasthenic crisis due to respiratory failure which can be complicated by dysphagia and aspiration.
-It can be precipitated by infection, surgery or immunosuppressant withdrawal.
+Infection, surgery, or immunosuppressant withdrawal can precipitate a myasthenic crisis.

 Management of MG